bernie-skipole/indi/README.md

 The data can be transferred between indiserver and redis via an MQTT server.

-In the first case, the web/gui, redis server, indiserver could be running on one machine.
-The indiredis package would be imported into a script which will provide the indiserver - redis conversion.
-The MQTT facility will not be enabled.
-Note: indiserver could run on a remote machine, by port forwarding over SSH for example.

-In the second case the web/gui, redis server and MQTT server are typically running on one machine (the web server) and indiserver is running on a remote machine at the observatory.
-A script running indiredis will be running at both sites, and will provide the indiserver-MQTT conversion at the observatory, and MQTT-redis at the web/gui server.

 Python dependencies from pypi: "pip install redis" and, if the MQTT option is required, "pip install paho-mqtt".

 (All python3 versions)